altphi/altphi.github.io/blog.md

 > ...three ways that producers are impeding repair: unreasonable repair fees coupled with low replacement costs, product design, and intellectual property (IP) law.

 via [this](https://www.frontporchrepublic.com/2022/07/seeking-restored-ideas-and-structures-a-review-of-the-right-to-repair/)

-### 20
-Litany of Humility by Rafael Cardinal Merry del Val

-> O Jesus, meek and humble of heart,
-> Make my heart like yours.
-> From self-will, deliver me, O Lord.
-> From the desire of being esteemed, deliver me, O Lord.
-> From the desire of being loved, deliver me, O Lord.
-> From the desire of being extolled, deliver me, O Lord.
-> From the desire of being honored, deliver me, O Lord.
-> From the desire of being praised, deliver me, O Lord.
-> From the desire of being preferred to others, deliver me, O Lord.
-> From the desire of being consulted, deliver me, O Lord.
-> From the desire of being approved, deliver me, O Lord.
-> From the desire to be understood, deliver me, O Lord.
-> From the desire to be visited, deliver me, O Lord.
-> From the fear of being humiliated, deliver me, O Lord.
-> From the fear of being despised, deliver me, O Lord.
-> From the fear of suffering rebukes, deliver me, O Lord.
-> From the fear of being calumniated, deliver me, O Lord.
-> From the fear of being forgotten, deliver me, O Lord.
-> From the fear of being ridiculed, deliver me, O Lord.
-> From the fear of being suspected, deliver me, O Lord.
-> From the fear of being wronged, deliver me, O Lord.
-> From the fear of being abandoned, deliver me, O Lord.
-> From the fear of being refused, deliver me, O Lord.
-> That others may be loved more than I,
-> Lord, grant me the grace to desire it.
-> That others may be esteemed more than I,
-> Lord, grant me the grace to desire it.
-> That, in the opinion of the world, others may increase and I may decrease,
-> Lord, grant me the grace to desire it.
-> That others may be chosen and I set aside,
-> Lord, grant me the grace to desire it.
-> That others may be praised and I go unnoticed,
-> Lord, grant me the grace to desire it.
-> That others may be preferred to me in everything,
-> Lord, grant me the grace to desire it.
-> That others may become holier than I,
-> provided that I may become as holy as I should,
-> Lord, grant me the grace to desire it.
-> At being unknown and poor,
-> Lord, I want to rejoice.
-> At being deprived of the natural perfections of body and mind,
-> Lord, I want to rejoice.
-> When people do not think of me,
-> Lord, I want to rejoice.
-> When they assign to me the meanest tasks,
-> Lord, I want to rejoice.
-> When they do not even deign to make use of me,
-> Lord, I want to rejoice.
-> When they never ask my opinion,
-> Lord, I want to rejoice.
-> When they leave me at the lowest place,
-> Lord, I want to rejoice.
-> When they never compliment me,
-> Lord, I want to rejoice.
-> When they blame me in season and out of season,
-> Lord, I want to rejoice.
-> Blessed are those who suffer persecution for justice’ sake,
-> For theirs is the kingdom of heaven.

 ### 19
 For one who already knows Latin and needs to learn French, [Arnold's First French Book](https://archive.org/details/firstfrenchbook01arnogoog/page/n4/mode/2up) is a great resource.